-Your goat herd will last only as long as your fencing.
+Your goat herd will last only as long as your goat fence.
 Some goat breeds are more determined escape artists than others, but ALL goats will push their boundaries.

-When he was asked by a young farmer how to test his fence to see if his goats could get out, this was his response:
+When he was asked by a young farmer how to test his goat fence to see if his goats could get out, this was his response:

 “Fill a cup up with water and go stand by any point in the goat pen that you want.
 Pour the water onto the fence.
 If the water can flow out … so will your goats.”

 There are two crucial components to consider when deciding what type of fencing to use for a goat pen and the special goat short-term areas I noted above.
 A fence must do two things perfectly well: keep the goats in and keep predators out.

 Goat Fencing 101

-Going into this article you likely already knew that keeping goats in was going to be a tumultuous task and now you know that keeping predators out to keep them alive can be a daunting chore as well.
+Going into this article, you likely already knew that keeping goats in was going to be a tumultuous task, and now you know that keeping predators out to keep them alive can be a daunting chore as well.

 If a goat finds a hole and gets out, the rest of the herd will find it and make it larger and more difficult in the process.

 While there is no magic ticket that determines the right kind of goat fencing for your herd or terrain, there are some key aspects that will help prevent great escapes and carnage.

 Goat Fence Openings